asafmoav/ImageDownloaderFramework/README.md

 # ImageDownloaderFramework
 a library to download and present images

--Next Steps:
+-Next Steps: \n
---remove assets from test folder
+--remove assets from test folder\n
---remove sample app from Library Package
+--remove sample app from Library Package\n
---add Error Handling for unloaded images
+--add UI Handling for unloaded images